kubernetes/kubernetes/docs/getting-started-guides/ubuntu-calico.md

 ## Introduction

-This document describes how to deploy Kubernetes on ubuntu bare metal nodes with Calico Networking plugin.
+This document describes how to deploy Kubernetes on Ubuntu bare metal nodes with Calico Networking plugin.
 See [projectcalico.org](http://projectcalico.org) for more information on what Calico is, and [the calicoctl github](https://github.com/projectcalico/calico-docker) for more information on the command-line tool, `calicoctl`.

 This guide will set up a simple Kubernetes cluster with a master and two nodes.
 We will start the following processes with systemd: